steelejoe/fuel/README.md

 - Javascript engine (e.g. node)
 - user interface engine (e.g. browser)
-- package extractor (e.g. defaultEngine/fuel.js)
+- package runner (e.g. fuel-engine/fuel.js)

 These can be integrated into a single executable or exist separately.